How cold weather affects your health

 Here's a video about how weather can affect our health and what you can do to manage the possible impacts:

 If you are normally healthy, many of the coughs, colds and minor illnesses that seem to happen more frequently during winter can be safely managed yourself.
-There's plenty of advice about dealing with common winter illnesses from NHS on their Stay well this winter website and you can also talk to your local pharmacist.
-We also have a page about the Norovirus.
+There's plenty of advice about dealing with common winter illnesses from the NHS and you can also talk to your local pharmacist.

-Flu affects people in different ways.
-If you are healthy you will usually shake it off within a week.
-Flu vaccination is offered free of charge on the NHS to people who are at most at risk from the effects of flu.
-This is to protect them from catching flu and developing serious complications.
+Flu can affect people in different ways and can be more serious than you think.
+The flu vaccination is offered free of charge to people who are at most risk from the effects of the virus to protect them from catching flu and developing serious complications.
 Find out who is eligible for a free flu jab.

 Contact your GP or pharmacist if you think you, or someone you care for, should be eligible for a free flu jab.
-There's further information about flu and the flu vaccine on the flu pages of the NHS Choices website.
+There's further information about flu and the flu vaccine on the NHS website.

-- Remember that several thin layers of clothing will keep you warmer than one thick layer, as the layers trap warm air
+If you are heading outside for a walk or maybe some gardening, wear several layers of light clothes.
+Remember that several thin layers of clothing will keep you warmer than one thick layer as the layers trap warm air.

 Cold weather alerts for healthcare professionals

-The Met Office issues Cold Weather Alerts on our website and these are sent directly to social and healthcare services in England, and to Age UK.
+The Met Office issues Cold Weather Alerts that are sent directly to social and healthcare services in England.
 These alerts ensure that staff are fully prepared for any cold weather periods, and those who are more vulnerable to cold weather conditions are aware and prepared.

-Public Health England produces a Cold Weather Plan for England which helps to raise awareness of the harm to health from cold, and provides guidance on how to prepare for and respond to cold weather.
+The UK Health Security Agency produces a Cold Weather Plan for England which helps to raise awareness of the harm to health from cold weather, and provides guidance on how to prepare for and respond to cold weather.